Indigenous Wisdom & Collective Leadership:

-Join us in Bali on this 2-week transformative learning journey into the heart of authentic Balinese life.
+Join us in Bali on this 12-day transformative learning journey into the heart of authentic Balinese life.
 Our Balinese partners offer us a unique window into their life, not available to most travelers to the island, which offers many profound lessons in life and leadership.
 By immersing ourselves in the traditional indigenous culture of Bali, you gain invaluable perspectives about our own culture and values, and open up to new possibilities in both living and leadership.

 Through various excursions in traditional Balinese life, you gain insights on how to integrate the various spheres of life—art, spirituality, ecology and community, as well as our western and indigenous heritages.

 Through conversation and dialogue with fellow travelers, as well as our local hosts, you get acquainted with new and di?erent ways of living and practicing leadership that is more culturally sensitive, globally aware, and integrated.

 As Bali strives to keep alive their indigenous heritage in the midst of growing westernization, you learn valuable leadership in navigating the challenges and opportunities of today’s complex and dynamic world.

 Past participants described this learning journey as “mind-opening,” “life-changing,” “captivating.”
 One participant shared: “Bali taught me patience,

 humility, and gratitude, and that the possibilities for connection are endless…“